Buying real estate in Rio de Janeiro?

 Sources: ITDP, World Habitat, Prefeitura do Rio

-17) Blockchain will streamline property transactions making them transparent and efficient
+17) Blockchain will streamline property transactions, enhancing transparency and efficiency

 Blockchain technology is revolutionizing property transactions in places like Rio de Janeiro.